makohda/IDRC_first_step_course_2018/README.md

 ```
 _Push Q key for quit_

+">" is a kind of shell function.
+Here, ">" works for redirecting command output to the specific file.
 -S is a option of less command.
 It change less behavior to chop-long-lines.
 Commands have their specific options.
 You can see like this.
 ```